Ephraïm Inoni

 Ephraïm Inoni (born 16 August 1947) is a Cameroonian politician who was Prime Minister of Cameroon from 2004 to 2009.
 He was a long-time aide of President Paul Biya and is a member of the ruling Cameroon People's Democratic Movement (RDPC).
 He was appointed to the position of prime minister by Biya on December 8, 2004 and was sworn in that day.

+Family

+Ephraïm Inoni was first married to Lydia Nalova Litumbe, with whom he had four children.
+Their marriage eventually came to an end, after which Madam Lydia Nalova relocated to the United States with the children.
+Following this separation, Inoni entered into a new union with Gladys Inoni, formalized at the Ephraim Ngwafor Chamber of the University of Yaounde.
+Madam Lydia Nalova later passed away in the United States after a prolonged battle with cancer.